 Don't open the cooker till its ready to be opened, as the cooking process will continue.

 Meanwhile, break the cashew into pieces, and fry in ghee for a few seconds till the colour begins to darken.
 Drain and remove quickly from the pan before the cashew begins to burn and set aside.

 Keep the ghee you used for frying the cashew, ready for use.

-Once the cooker is opened, stir the khichidi briskly, transfer to a serving dish and pour the hot ghee over it.
-Add the fried cashew and garnish with the minced coriander leaves.
+Once the cooker is opened, stir the khichdi briskly, transfer to a serving dish and pour the hot ghee over it.
+Add the fried cashew and garnish with the cilantro leaves.